How to become medical officer

 1. Public Health Medical Officer

 A public health medical officer (MOH) is a physician who is responsible for protecting and promoting the health of a population.
-To become a public health medical officer, you typically need a medical degree (MD or DO) and a residency in public health or preventive medicine.
+To become a public health medical officer, you typically need a medical degree (MD or DO) and a public health or preventive medicine residency.
 Some MOHs also have a master’s degree in public health (MPH).

 2. Medical Officer of Health

-A medical officer of health (MOH) is a physician who is responsible for protecting and promoting the health of a population.
-MOHs work to develop and implement public health policies that promote the health of the population.
-This includes working with government officials, other health professionals, and the public to develop consensus on public health goals and priorities.
+A medical officer of health (MOH) is a physician responsible for protecting and promoting the health of a population.
+MOHs work to develop and implement public health policies that promote the population’s health.
+This includes working with government officials, other health professionals, and the public to build consensus on public health goals and priorities.

 3. Medical Research Officer

-A medical research officer (MRO) is a healthcare professional who is responsible for conducting and managing medical research.
-The Bureau of Labor Statistics projects that the employment of medical scientists, which includes MROs, will grow 16% from 2020 to 2030, much faster than the average for all occupations due to the increasing demand for medical research to develop new treatments and cures for diseases.
+A medical research officer (MRO) is a healthcare professional responsible for conducting and managing medical research.
+The Bureau of Labor Statistics projects that the employment of medical scientists, which includes MROs, will grow 16% from 2020 to 2030, much faster than the average for all occupations, due to the increasing demand for medical research to develop new treatments and cures for diseases.

 4. Medical Review Officer